 Alpha Sigma Epsilon was later granted charter into Delta Zeta national sorority on February 10, 1919, and became the Upsilon Chapter of Delta Zeta at the University of North Dakota.
 They held their initiation into Delta Zeta on March 1, 1919.
-The Upsilon Chapter of Delta Zeta chose their colors to be royal purple and cream and their flower became the violet.
+The Upsilon Chapter of Delta Zeta chose their colors to be royal purple and cream and their flower was the violet.

-The Delta Zeta sorority was founded on October 14, 1902, at Miami University, in Oxford, Ohio.
+The Delta Zeta sorority was founded October 14, 1902, at Miami University, in Oxford, Ohio.
 The purpose of the group was to "unite its members in the bonds of sincere and lasting friendship, to stimulate one another in the pursuit of knowledge, to promote the moral and social culture of its members, and to develop plans for guidance and unity in action; objects worthy of the highest aim and purpose of associated effort."

 In 1920, a housing problem confronted the chapter.
-For two years the chapter's home was at 3000 University Avenue, but in 1922 the house was put up for sale.
+For two years, the chapter's home was at 3000 University Avenue, but in 1922 the house was put up for sale.
 After many conferences, the decision was made to purchase the house at 315 Hamline Street.
-That home also was sold, and in the fall of 1926, the chapter moved to 2724 University Avenue, which was later enlarged and remodeled in 1964.
+That home also was sold, and in the fall of 1926, the chapter moved to 2724 University Avenue, which was enlarged and remodeled in 1964.